sim-on/aNewWayToKnit/README.md

-# aNewWayToKnit
-## Python implementation of Petros Vrellis' "A New Way to Knit"
+# Python implementation of Petros Vrellis' "A New Way to Knit"

 ![nails](nails.jpg)